 Then configure your judge to only evaluate spans matching that tag.
 This prevents the judge from running on text-only spans where multimodal evaluation doesn’t apply.

-Images are validated during ingestion.
+Images can be provided as base64-encoded strings, presigned S3 URLs, or CDN image URLs from trusted domains.
+In all cases, images are validated by magic bytes during ingestion.
 The maximum size is 10MB per image, with up to 5 images per span.

 Viewing images in the dashboard